 Bali, Chaing Mai, and Medellin might come up in conversations about where is the best spot in the world for a digital nomad base.
 However, I decided to base myself in the Philippines for at least a year as a digital nomad.
-In this article, I am going to explain why Moalboal is possibly the best spot in the Philippines for a digital nomad who loves adventure and travel but still wants to get work done!
+In this article, I am going to explain why Moalboal is possibly the best spot in the Cebu for a digital nomad who loves adventure and travel but still wants to get work done!
+I’ll detail the best restaurants in Moalboal, the nightlife in Moalboal and all the important factors for digital nomads like WiFi, activities and cost of living.

 In this article, I will discuss WiFi, Accommodation, transport, cafe’s, daily costs and nightlife in Moalboal for a digital nomad.